5 ways to cure scabies

 About 18 months ago I had a small patch of bumpy, itchy skin on my arm, so I went to a dermatologist and he said "Eczema" and told me to put skin lotion on it.

-Well, the itch spread from my elbow to my other elbow, up and down my arms, down to my legs, etc.
+Well, the itch spread from one elbow to my other elbow, up and down my arms, down to my legs, etc.

 I went to another dermatologist.
 He said "Eczema" and told me to put regular skin lotion on it.
 I now have a row of bottles of useless lotion.